Natsume Atari

-Natsume Atari Co., Ltd. (ナツメアタリ株式会社), formerly Natsume Co., Ltd. (ナツメ株式会社) from 1987 to 2013, is a Japanese video game developer and publisher.
-Natsume Atari is based in Shinjuku, Tokyo, Japan and is known for developing licensed titles and mobile games.
+Natsume Atari Co., Ltd. (ナツメアタリ株式会社) is a Japanese video game developer and publisher based in Shinjuku, Tokyo, Japan, known for developing licensed titles and mobile games.

-The company was founded as Natsume Co., Ltd. in 1987.
+The company was founded as Natsume Co., Ltd. (ナツメ株式会社)in 1987.
 In 1995, its American division Natsume Inc. split to become an independent company.
 The name "Natsume" was retained by both companies in their respective countries.
 In 2013, Natsume Co., Ltd. renamed itself Natsume Atari following a merger with its subsidiary Atari Inc. (a pachinko company, not to be confused with the American game company) that year.
-Since 2016, Natsume Atari's division Tengo Project has developed modern remakes to classic video games.
+The company adopted its current name, Winning Entertainment Group Inc. (Winning Entertainment Group株式会社), on January 1, 2026.

 Products

-During the NES and SNES era, Natsume Atari developed numerous titles, often licensed, such as Power Rangers.
+During the NES and SNES era, Natsume Co., Ltd developed numerous titles, often licensed, such as Power Rangers.
 Natsume Inc published a wide range of titles, including those developed by Natsume Co.
-Ltd., such as S.C.A.T., Wild Guns and Shadow of the Ninja.
-Natsume Atari also released the SNES game Pocky & Rocky as well as Lufia II: Rise of the Sinistrals.
-Natsume Atari had also developed the Medarot games up until the end of the GBA era, and Natsume Inc. published some of them outside of Japan.
+Ltd., such as S.C.A.T., Wild Guns, Shadow of the Ninja and Pocky & Rocky.
+Natsume Co., Ltd also developed the Medarot games up until the end of the GBA era, and Natsume Inc. published some of them outside of Japan.

-A sizeable amount of Natsume Atari's products were video games it developed for other publishers.
+A sizeable amount of Natsume Co., Ltd products were video games it developed for other publishers.
 Some of its biggest clients over the years included Imagineer, Bandai, THQ and Taito.
-Most of Natsume Atari's video games, as a sub-contractor, were original titles, but it occasionally developed some ports as well.
-Taito, in particular, outsourced the development of three of its Master System ports to Natsume Co., Ltd.: Sagaia, Renegade and Special Criminal Investigation.
+Most of Natsume's video games, as a sub-contractor, were original titles, but it occasionally developed some ports as well.